Leafwing-Studios/fop-rules/docs/character-options/species/awakened.md

 **Sprint:** When you take the Dash minor action, gain extra movement equal to your base movement speed, rather than half of it.

 **Scent:** You can detect nearby creatures by scent using a Focus (Perception) check.
-You can detect all creatures within 5 times your skill check result feet this way, unless they are behind a sealed door or wall.
+You can detect all creatures within a number of tiles equal to your skill check result this way, unless they are behind a sealed door or wall.
 If you have smelled the creature (or the creature’s clothing) before, you can identify it by smell.

 ## Herd